ory/docs/docs/docs/ecosystem/projects.md

 shifted to machine-2-machine interaction, third party developers accessing your user's data, and maybe even a micro service system architecture.

-Our products solve the simplest use case and give you the ability to instantly ready the system for more complex scenarios without painful and slow upgrade processes.
+Our projects solve the simplest use case and give you the ability to instantly ready the system for more complex scenarios without painful and slow upgrade processes.